Since 1943 a train loaded with toys, candy, and Santa has made it way from Kentucky through Virgina and ended it's journey in Kingsport, Tennessee.

 Oh yes, that spirit would foment good sales for merchants along the railroad’s path through villages and towns, as the spirit of Christmas and giving fostered a gleeful purchasing spree all up and down the line.

 Yet, we remember, don’t we?
 Not the commercial side of the moment and not what we gave or received on any of those many Christmas mornings.
 When we hear that the train is going to make another run, we remember that as those of us who got to rush out behind the train and gather the bounty in Santa’s wake are blessed with a very special memory of a time most Americans have only read about but never, ever got to enjoy firsthand.

 Thank goodness that the special time goes on and the Train still runs and Santa’s helpers still care.

-I hope you enjoyed David's thoughts and memories about the Santa Train-and I hope you'll leave me a comment and tell me if you've ever seen the train-I haven't.
+I hope you enjoyed David's thoughts and memories about the Santa Train.